Applying to college can be a little confusing. To help, we have created a simple guide to help you navigate the application process.

-Note, accepting a different offer - either from Fleming or another college, will not affect your standing on the waitlist.
-You will continue to be considered for entry to your program if space is available.
+Note, accepting a different offer - either from Fleming or another college, will not affect your standing on

 This is the fun part!
 You've worked so hard to qualify for admission, you've done your research, paid us a visit and know that Fleming is the college for you.